TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/49 - Ephesians/Ephesians 4/Ephesians 4.30.md

 ---

-And grieve not the Holy Spirit of God, in whom ye were sealed unto the day of redemption.
+Don't grieve the Holy Spirit of God, in whom you were sealed for the day of redemption.